-Quaker Meetings are considering how and when to reopen for meeting for worship, in accordance with government guidance and advice from CEQ trustees and Britain Yearly Meeting.
-Some Quaker Meetings are reopening now or in the near future with measures in place, others may remain closed for some time.
+As Covid restrictions continue to evolve, Quaker Meetings are considering if, how and when to offer meeting for worship and other services, in accordance with government guidance and advice from CEQ trustees and Britain Yearly Meeting.
 Please check directly with Meetings before travelling.

 Some Quaker Meetings may continue to hold remote meeting for worship, please check with individual Meetings for details.
 Woodbrooke are offering online meeting for worship, which anyone is welcome to join.